zephan-spencer/gem5-SALAM-README/README.md

 ## gem5 Tutorial

-The gem5 documentation has a [tutorial for working with gem5](http://learning.gem5.org/book/index.html#) that will help get you started with the basics of creating your own sim objects.
+The gem5 documentation has a [tutorial for working with gem5](http://learning.gem5.org/book/index.html#) that will help get you started with the basics of creating your own sim objects..

-# gem5-SALAM Organization?
+## Writing a GEMM Benchmark

+Link goes here

+## Full-system OS Simulation ##

+Please download the latest version of the Linux Kernel for ARM from the [gem5 ARM kernel page](http://gem5.org/ARM_Kernel).
+You will also need the [ARM disk images](http://www.gem5.org/dist/current/arm/) for full system simulation.
+Devices operate in the physical memory address space.